 - Travel outside the United States

-- Apply for an F-1 or J-1 visa at a U.S. embassy or consulate abroad
+- Apply for an F-1 or J-1 visa at a U.S. Consulate abroad

 Travel is generally the fastest and most efficient way to change status.
-We recommend you to research waiting times and visa information on the Department of State website.
+We recommend you to research waiting times and visa information on the Department of State website and consult a qualified immigration attorney if you have questions about whether traveling to gain F-1 or J-1 status is the best option for you.

 If you cannot travel, you may be eligible to submit an application to USCIS to change status while remaining in the United States if you meet the following eligibility requirements: